EldestHedge/neovim-config/README.md

-# My Nvim setup
+# My Nvim Setup

-> Big thanks to abql, I couldn't have done it without you.
-Well, that's not entirely true, but we both know how long it would have taken otherwise >:3
+Big thanks to Rainswolf--I couldn't have done it without you.
+You are so very epic and unbelievably humble.

 ## Requirements

-Neovim >= 0.8.0 (needs to be built with LuaJIT)
+- Neovim >= 0.8.0 (needs to be built with LuaJIT)
-Git >= 2.19.0 (for partial clones support)
+- Git >= 2.19.0 (for partial clones support)